davidkuda/epilot_challenge/README.md

 0. make sure you are on the base directory of this project, i.e. not in the module directory.
 1. to download the data, execute `python src/crypto_api_client/crypto_api_client.py`
 2. to transform and load the data into the sqlite database, execute `python src/crypto_api_client/dbio.py`
+3. To run the streamlit app with the visualisation, execute `streamlit run src/crypto_api_client/visualisation.py`

+#### Dependencies

-You need to get a key from [coinapi.com](https://docs.coinapi.io/) and export the key as the env variable "COINAPI_API_KEY".
+You need to get a key from [coinapi.com](https://docs.coinapi.io/) and export the key as the env variable `COINAPI_API_KEY`.
 The python app gets the value with `os.environ.get`.

-Once you have done that, execute `python src/crypto_api_client/crypto_api_client.py`

-The script requires the `requests` package as dependency, so make sure you have it available in your Python.
+Python Modules:

+- requests
+- seaborn
+- pandas
+- streamlit

+Make sure to install them in your preferred way.

 ### Journal